ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 ### Conventional Packet Filtering:

 Conventional packet filtering primarily examines the header information of data packets, making decisions based on source and destination addresses, ports, and protocols.

+* Five Touple: 	Source IP address
+			Destination IP address
+			Source Port
+			Destination Port
+			IP protocol
+Using above 5 details, we can categorize all the packets travessing trough a network into sessions.
+A session is a packet exchange between two entities having above 5 touple fixed during the sessoin.

 It operates at the network layer of the OSI model and is effective for basic traffic control but lacks the depth required for detailed analysis.

 ### Deep Packet Inspection: